• Skip to primary navigation

 Instructions

-• Boil the pasta in a large pan of boiling water, according to the instrutions on the packet.
+• Boil the pasta in a large pan of salted boiling water, according to the instructions on the packet.

 • Drain the cooked pasta through a colander and then rinse under cold running water to stop the cooking process.
 Leave to drain in the colander until needed.

-• Chop the mushrooms and onions into 1cm dice and fry gently in 1 tablespoon olive oil until the onions are translucent and the mushrooms have started to soften.
+• Chop the mushrooms and onions into 1cm dice and peel and mince the garlic.
+Fry gently in 1 tablespoon olive oil until the onions are translucent and the mushrooms have started to soften.

-• Chop the shrimp into 2 or 3 pieces, depending on the size, then add to the mushrooms and onions and fry gently until the shrimp is completely pink – approximately 5 minutes.
+• Chop the defrosted prawns into 2 or 3 pieces, depending on the size, then add to the mushrooms and onions and fry gently until the shrimp is completely pink - approximately 5 minutes.

-• Add the packed of defrosted seafood mix and stir through to combine.
+• Add the defrosted seafood mix and stir through to combine.

-• Carefully spoon 2 tablespoons of the seafood mixture into each of the cooked pasta shells and arrange open side up in a baking dish.
+• Carefully spoon 1 to 2 tablespoons of the seafood mixture into each of the cooked pasta shells and arrange open side up in a baking dish.

 Cheese sauce